Male Urethritis in Emergency Medicine Medication

 Therapy for recurrent or persistent urethritis

-Recurrent symptoms may be related to reexposure (especially if sexual partner not also treated), noncompliance, chronic nonbacterial prostatitis, or infection with T vaginalis, M genitalium, or U urealyticum.
+Recurrent symptoms may be related to reexposure (especially if the sexual partner also has not been treated), noncompliance, drug resistance, chronic nonbacterial prostatitis, or infection with T vaginalis, M genitalium, or U urealyticum.
+Noncompliance with medications may not be as important a factor in recurrent or persistent symptoms as previously thought [45] and should prompt consideration of atypical organisms.

-A single dose of metronidazole 2 g orally, or tinidazole 2 g orally, should be used (especially if not given initially) for suspected Trichomonas.
+A single dose of metronidazole 2 g orally or tinidazole 2 g orally should be used (especially if not given initially) for suspected Trichomonas.
+Recurrent trichomonal urethritis is often from reinfection, and retreatment is appropriate.
+Without re-exposure, metronidazole is dosed as 500 mg orally twice daily for 7 days.
+[11]

 Antibiotics